ambientkit/plugin/middleware/etagcache/README.md

-# scssession
+# etagcache

-Package scssession is an Ambient plugin that provides session management using SCS.
+Package etagcache is an Ambient plugin that provides caching using etag.

-**Import:** github.com/ambientkit/plugin/sessionmanager/scssession
+**Import:** github.com/ambientkit/plugin/middleware/etagcache

 **Version:** 1.0.0